 Additionally, practicing yoga can teach you how to breathe from your diaphragm, which may reduce the blockages to your airway that cause sleep apnea.

-But beyond regular exercise, it’s also helpful to give smaller muscles a workout — specifically, your mouth, throat, and tongue.
-A study released in May 2015 found that specific oropharyngeal exercises effectively reduced snoring frequency by 36%.
+But beyond regular exercise, it’s also helpful to give smaller muscles a workout—specifically, your mouth, throat, and tongue.
+This is an area of muscle workouts called oropharyngeal exercises.

-“Oropharyngeal” refers to the area of the throat at the back of the mouth.
-This area includes the back of your tongue, tonsils, adenoids, palatine uvula (the ball that hangs down at the entrance to your throat), and soft palate (the back part at the top of your throat).
+Oropharyngeal refers to the area of the throat at the back of the mouth.
+This area includes the back of your tongue, tonsils, adenoids, palatine uvula (the ball that hangs down at the entrance to your throat), and the soft palate (the back part at the top of your throat).

 How Can Oropharyngeal Exercises Alleviate Sleep Apnea Symptoms?